3 Days Playing Mermaids in Mallorca

 Following the above Mallorca vacation itinerary ideas totaled $810.27, costing me $270.09 per day as a student:

 Coasteering would’ve added an additional $76.33 to my expenses, bringing the grand total to $886.60.
-You’ll incur greater expenses if you decide to up your accommodations and stay in a hotel, and visiting in the summer during the peak tourist season will likely rate these rates even further.
+You’ll incur greater expenses if you decide to up your accommodations and stay in a hotel, and visiting in the summer during the peak tourist season will likely raise these rates even further.

 If you’re on a tighter budget, consider window shopping around Plaça Major instead of actually buying any souvenirs.
-This is a pretty excursion-heavy itinerary, so you could also skip out on the wine tasting and visit a Spanish restaurant versus cooking your own paella with Lonja 18.
+This is a pretty excursion-heavy itinerary, so you could also skip out on the wine tasting and visit a traditional Spanish restaurant versus cooking your own paella with Lonja 18.

 What to Wear in Mallorca?